On the factorization of three-dimensional terminal flops: Introduction

 To prove Theorem \ref{mthm}, we first factorize three-dimensional terminal flops into a combination of (inverses of) divisorial contractions and simple smooth flops.

-\begin{thm} Let $X\dashrightarrow X'$ be three-dimensional terminal flop.
-Then $X\dashrightarrow X'$ can be factorize into a composition of divisorial contractions to points, blowing-up smooth curves contained in smooth loci, simple smooth flops, and inverses of the above maps. \end{thm}
+\begin{thm} Let $X\dashrightarrow X'$ be three-dimensional terminal $\Q$-factorial flop.
+Then $X\dashrightarrow X'$ can be factorize into a composition of divisorial contractions to points, blowing-up smooth curves, simple smooth flops, and inverses of the above maps. \end{thm}